Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

 giving us the rate at which radiation energy density builds up.
 Applying the averaging scheme, we have

 where we have used Eq.~(\ref{phi0d2}).
 One can verify that Eq.~(\ref{gen1}) and Eq.~(\ref{gen2}) now become:

 In general, $\Gamma$ can be a constant or a function of $\phi$.
 To show the feasibility of our method, in this paper, we have only worked with a constant $\Gamma$.
-If there is no radiation considered in the system, then the system starts from a point where $\rho_{(R)}=0$ and the radiation density builds up.
+If there is no radiation considered in the system, then the system starts from a point where $\rho_{R}=0$ and the radiation density builds up.
 In the case of constant, $\Gamma$ we can have the weak dissipative regime where $\Gamma < 3H$ or the strong dissipative regime where $\Gamma > 3H$.
-Because $\Gamma$ is related to the rate at which the dark matter sector interacts with the radiation sector, we work in the weak dissipative regime.
+Because $\Gamma$ is the rate at which dark matter sector decays into the radiation sector, we work in the weak dissipative regime.
 For the equivalence between the coherently oscillating scalar field sector and the CDM sector, one must be careful about the initial point and ensure $m \gg 3H + \Gamma$.